jaisabhi1/CloudCraft-CF-Templates/Amazon-ECS-Deep-Dive-2018/Using-Parameter-Store/README.md

 `http://<Container-Instance-Public-IP>/ecs.html`

-Only the first command with the `--no-with-decryption` parameter should work.
-The policy allows access to the parameter in Parameter Store but there’s no access to the KMS key.

-The second command should fail with an access denied error.
+The commands with access to both the parameters and keys should work.
+Others will fail with an Access Denied Exception.